jksr/3dbmpp/readme.md

 Due to the computation complexity, this package only provides the structure prediction for the barrel domains of the TMBs.
 For the loop sampling mentioned in Tian *et. al*, please refer to [https://github.com/uic-lianglab/ompg-public](https://github.com/uic-lianglab/ompg-public).

+You may also check [https://github.com/nerrull/BetaBarrelRefactor](https://github.com/nerrull/BetaBarrelRefactor), which is a refactored version by [Etienne Richan](https://github.com/nerrull) of 3DBMPP with loop modeling via *MODELLER*.

 ### Dependency:
 This software depends the following python packages